WPTRT/wptrt-autoload/readme.md

 ## Composer Preferred

 While the WPTRT provides this autoloader, we consider it merely a stepping stone to get theme authors to use a better tool when they're ready.
-We strongly recommend that you use [Composer](https://getcomposer.org) instead, which is the industry-standard for dependency management and handles autoloading for you.
+We strongly recommend that you use [Composer](https://getcomposer.org) instead, which is the industry standard for dependency management and handles autoloading for you.

 We also strongly recommend that you follow the [Composer Autoloader Optimization Guide](https://getcomposer.org/doc/articles/autoloader-optimization.md) for making your class-loading as fast as possible.